Apply for 2022 NFB Idaho and National Scholarships

 The National Federation of the Blind (NFB), is a non-profit organization of blind people who are working to make life better for other blind people.
 You can receive funding from the Idaho Commission for the Blind and Visually Impaired and still qualify for a scholarship from the NFB, both state and national.

-There will be thirty scholarships awarded nationally ranging from $3,000 to $12,000 plus an expense paid trip to the NFB National Convention in New Orleans, Louisiana.
+There will be thirty scholarships awarded nationally plus an expense paid trip to the NFB National Convention.
 President Ard will be happy to submit a letter of recommendation on your behalf after she has had a chance to talk with you.
-The deadline for the national application is March 31, 2021.
+The deadline for the national application is March 31, 2022.

 National applications may be completed online at www.nfb.org/scholarships.